Self-care isn’t enough. Treat yourself with compassion, too

 In order to get to a place where self-care is emotionally meaningful, you need to start small, Anderson says.
 To bring more compassion into your life, take a few minutes every morning and evening to think about what you’re grateful for.
 Tell yourself you’ve earned a lunch break or you deserve to go to bed early.

-Give yourself permission to stop.
-Just stop.
+Give yourself permission to stop

-There’s such a focus on productivity in today’s fast-paced world, she says, that you need to give yourself permission to not finish everything.
+There’s such a focus on productivity in today’s fast-paced world, Anderson says, that you need to give yourself permission to not finish everything.
 Set boundaries and be kind to yourself if you choose to set aside time for self-care instead of something you “should” be doing.

 “If you're having a bubble bath, but you're thinking about all of the things that you didn't do that day, that’s really defeating the purpose of self-care,” Anderson says.
 “Do you really feel like you’re carving out that time for you, or does it feel more like a chore?”